facelessuser/PyMdown/README.md

-# Mdown
+# PyMdown
-Mdown is CLI tool to convert or even batch convert markdown files to HTML.
+PyMdown is CLI tool to convert or even batch convert markdown files to HTML.
 It can also accept a file stream.
 It was inspired by https://github.com/revolunet/sublimetext-markdown-preview.

 # Status
-This is in an **Beta** state.
+This is in a **Beta** state.
 Because of the **Beta** state, things are in flux and are subject to change without warning.

 # Features
-- Python 2 and 3 compatible (but executables built with Python 2 using Pyinstaller)
+- Python 2 and 3 compatible (but executables are built with Python 2 using Pyinstaller)
 - Should run on OSX, Windows, and Linux
 - Receive multiple files or file patterns to process
 - Receive input file stream for conversion
 - Configurable options file to tweak Python's Markdown package behavior
 - Uses Pygments for syntax highighlighting
-- Repo includes in `extras` a simple Sublime Text plugin to stream your files to mdown
+- Repo includes in `extras` a simple Sublime Text plugin to stream your files to pymdown
-- Preview option to open output in a browser intead
+- Preview option to open output in a browser instead
-- Optionally all the default Markdown extensions, plus these optional mdownx extensions:
+- Optionally all the default Markdown extensions, plus these optional pymdown extensions:
     - **absolutepath**: Converts local file paths from relative to absolute for things like links, images, etc.  This is automatically done on all previews.
 It can be configured to run all the time outside of previews in the settings file, and it can take a hardcoded path `absolutepath(base_path=/my/path)` or a dynamic path `absolutepath(base_path=${BASE_PATH})` that can take the base_path fed in on the command line or calculated from the source files path.
 If you set this in the settings file, keep in mind the settings file overrides preview's settings.
     - **b64**: Base64 encode local image files.
 If can be enabled and configured in the settings file and can take a hardcoded path `b64(base_path=/my/path)` or it can take a dynamic base_path `b64(base_path=${BASE_PATH})` fed in on the command line or calculated from the source files path.
     - **insert**: Add <ins>test</ins> tags by using `^^test^^`.
 Can be enabled in the settings file.